 A sceptre is a staff which is held by a king and it symbolises power and authority.
 So, Judah — or the tribe of Judah — is going to keep hold of this royal sceptre.
 And Jacob adds that the ruler’s staff will remain in Judah’s possession.
 In other words, he’s saying that the right to rule as king will remain in the tribe of Judah.

 And, of course, that’s what happened.
 King David was from the tribe of Judah; and one of his descendants remained on the throne of the southern kingdom, generation after generation.

-But what else does Judah say?
+But what else does Jacob say?

 until he comes to whom it belongs.

 He seems to be announcing a succession of kings in Judah which will end when one particular king will come.
 You see, all the previous kings — David, Solomon, Hezekiah and so on — have been filling in until the one to whom the kingship really belongs comes.

 The sceptre will not depart from Judah